 Travel Medicine Service

-People who catch the "travel bug," are well advised to protect themselves against viruses and infections that may be prevalent overseas.
-New York Methodist Hospital offers an outpatient Travel Medicine Service with expert physicians who can provide advice and preventative treatment for those planning a trip to a foreign country.
+New York Methodist Hospital offers an outpatient travel medicine service with expert physicians who can provide advice and preventative treatment for those planning a trip to a foreign country.
 These physicians have the most up-to-date information about immunizations and vaccines, and can offer country-specific advice for disease prevention.
-NYM’s Travel Medicine Service can provide immunizations against diphtheria, tetanus, pertussis, polio, yellow fever, typhoid, rabies, hepatitis A and B, and pneumonia, among others.
+NYM's Travel Medicine Service can provide immunizations against diphtheria, tetanus, pertussis, polio, yellow fever, typhoid, rabies, hepatitis A and B, and pneumonia, among others.

 For more information or to schedule an appointment with a travel medicine specialist at New York Methodist, please call 718.246.8600.